william2821/chanhluong-online-shopping/README.md

 - from console, run "npm run generate-report"
 - run "npm run open-report"

+to open allure report form GHA:
+- from Playwright Tests - Upload Allure results, click the link of "Artifact download URL:...." could download the report

 ### Note:

 First test is checking the homepage title, which could be used for a quick smoke